The National Holocaust Centre

 We are very proud to be one of only 10 partner schools of the National Holocaust Centre and to have developed strong links with them to deepen pupil's understanding of the Holocaust.

-All Webster staff took part in a training and development day at the centre with the goal of incorporating themes from the Holocaust throughout our curriculum from Nursery to Year 6.
+All Webster staff took part in a training and development day at the centre in September 2014 and again in 2018 with the goal of incorporating themes from the Holocaust throughout our curriculum from Nursery to Year 6.
 Examples of these themes being identity, difference, tolerance and respect.

 The day ran as follows: